kaanatak/airfoil-conformal-mapping/README.md

   <img src="Plots/Validation.png" alt="Validation" width="400"/>
 </p>

-Altough the solutions seem to match in the middle, they are deviating towards the end.
+Although the solutions seem to match in the middle, they are deviating towards the end.
 These might be caused by the numerical effects during the procedure.
 The grid is tuned to be finer.
 However, these deviations remained.